hadim/docker-omero/README.md

 sh backup.sh /some_directory
 ```

-Next you can restore a backup and start a new instance of OMERO server with:
+Next you can restore a backup and start a new instance of OMERO.server with:

 ```
 sh restore.sh /some_directory/backup_file.tar.bz2
-make startpg startomero
+make start
 ```

 ## TODO